Lmcmaaser/calculatePay/README.md

 # calculatePay
-Python3 code that calculates pay based on hour and rate inout from s user
+Python3 code that calculates pay based on hour and rate input from a user